BytePhoenixCoding/BlockchainTokenSniper/README.md

 -	Token's source code is verified.
 - Token is a honeypot
 - Token is a test
-- Token is a rug (in development, not always accurate)
+- Token is a rug (StaySAFU scanner will be used,

 The user can decide whether to enable the mini audit or turn it off (bear in mind you will likely be investing in a lot of scams / rugpulls / honeypots if you don’t).
 Once the token has/hasn't been through a mini audit the bot will then attempt to buy X amount of tokens with the specified amount of BNB.